updated September 18, 2007

 SPPA 172 |

-you plan to pursue teacher licensure as a speech language pathologist (which
+If you plan to pursue teacher licensure as a speech language

-the graduate program without an undergraduate background in speech-language
+Entering the graduate program without an undergraduate background

-pathology, and assuming you have already taken science and math courses and
+in speech-language pathology, and assuming you have already taken science and

-some psychology coursework, it would likely take 3 years of full time study,
+math courses and some psychology coursework, it would likely take 3 years of

-including the intervening summer terms (8 terms total), to complete the M.S.
+full time study, including the intervening summer terms (8 terms total), to

 17. If I took the prerequisite courses at

-it’s possible to be accepted into the graduate program without having completed
+Yes, it’s possible to be accepted into the graduate program without

-any of this preliminary coursework.
-For that to happen, you would have to
+having completed any of this preliminary coursework.
+For that to happen, you

-present a strong academic record from your other university studies.
+would have to present a strong academic record from your other university

 Here are the average GRE scores from all students accepted into the